BetaHuhn/metadata-scraper/README.md

 ## 📚 Usage

-Import `metadata-scraper` and pass it an URL or options object:
+Import `metadata-scraper` and pass it a URL or options object:

 ```js
 const getMetaData = require('metadata-scraper')